TheAcharya/Airlift/README.md

 Airtable's API does not allow direct uploading of attachments.
 In order to upload an attachment via Airtable's API, the attachment must first exist at a publicly accessible url.
 To mitigate this problem, Airlift will utilise [Dropbox](https://www.dropbox.com) as a temporary storage provider.
 [Dropbox’s basic account](https://www.dropbox.com/basic) offers 2GB of free storage.
 We believe it would be adequate for most operations.

-<details><summary>Obtain your Dropbox OAuth 2 Access Token:</summary>
+<details><summary>Obtain your Dropbox App Key and Updating JSON Token File:</summary>
 <p>

+1. Right-Click and save [dropbox-token.json](https://raw.githubusercontent.com/TheAcharya/Airlift/main/assets/dropbox-token.json) file to your computer.
-1. Login to your [Dropbox's App Console](https://www.dropbox.com/developers/apps) account via a web browser.
+2. Login to your [Dropbox's App Console](https://www.dropbox.com/developers/apps) account via a web browser.
-2. Click on ‘Create app’ button.
+3. Click on ‘Create app’ button.
-3. Choose Scoped access.
+4. Choose Scoped access.
-4. Choose Full Dropbox access.
+5. Choose Full Dropbox access.
-5. Give your App a name. _The name of the App can be unique and personal to you._
+6. Give your App a name. _The name of the App can be unique and personal to you._
-6. Click on ‘Create app’ button.
+7. Click on ‘Create app’ button.

 <p align="center"> <img src="https://github.com/TheAcharya/Airlift/blob/main/assets/dropbox_01.png?raw=true"> </p>